 Sleeping Pills Addiction

-When a sleeping pill is administered, the patient must closely obey the doctor’s or pharmacist’s orders and the medication mark.
+When a prescriber administers a sleeping pill to a patient, it is the patient’s responsibility to obey the doctor’s or pharmacist’s orders and the medication mark.
 Without proper medical supervision, it is easy to fall into the trap of drug abuse.

 People who use sleeping pills extensively can develop a tolerance to the drug, making its effects less potent.
 To remain asleep, a person might increase their nightly dose significantly over time, resulting in physical dependency on the drug.
 If this is not done under a doctor’s supervision, it is considered misuse of the drug.